stolostron/rhacm-docs/governance/policy_samples.md

 4. Select **Namespace** from the _Specifications_ field.

-## Network policy
+## Image vulnerability policy

-Apply the network policy to define which network request to deny.
+Apply the image vulnerability policy to define which network request to deny.
 For more information about network policies, see _Network Policy_ from the [Kubernetes documentation]( https://kubernetes.io/docs/concepts/services-networking/network-policies/).

 Your network policy might resemble the following YAML file: